surya-vats/number-guessing-game/README.md

 # number-guessing-game
-in this project i used basic concept of c
+in this project i am used basic concept of c